Code structure

 • Use the common code pattern for creating software that can read input from command line

-• Follow best practices in structuring code and organising software/research project directories for improved readability, accessibility and reproducibility.
+• Follow best practices for organising software/research project directories for improved readability, accessibility and reproducibility.

 In the previous episode we have seen some tools and practices that can help up improve readability of our code - including breaking our code into small, reusable functions that perform one specific task.
 We are going to explore a bit more how using common code structures can improve readability, accessibility and reusability of our code, and will expand these practices on our (research or code) projects as a whole.